OmengU/quap/documentation/documentation.typ

   public string OptionText { get; set; } = String.Empty;
   public bool IsCorrect { get; set; } = false;
   public DateTime CreationDate { get; set; } = DateTime.Now.ToUniversalTime();
   public Guid QuestionId { get; set; }
   public Question Question { get; set; }
 }
   ```
 ]
 The annotation `[Key]` is used to define the ID of an Option as the primary key and the line below tells Entity Framework Core to automatically generate a random ID when creating a new entry in the database.
 The CreationDate is needed for sorting Options.
 Note that an Option also includes a reference to the Question containing it.
 This is done by adding fields for the Question ID and the Question itself.
-This is not strictly necessary when all a developer wants to do is use a model in another model as part of a composition dependency.
+This is not strictly necessary when all a developer wants to do is use a Model in another Model as part of a composition dependency.
 It is however necessary for Entity Framework Core to properly assign foreign keys in the created database tables.
 Including both is considered a best practice, although it is not strictly necessary.
 An interesting fact was, however, discovered when testing several methods of assigning foreign keys as part of the planning stage of this project: Including both a reference to the parent object and its ID is necessary if Entity Framework Core should perform Cascading Deletes (Children of an Object are also deleted from the database when said object is deleted.
 This is useful since it removes the need for the developer to carefully manage the database to prevent no longer used data from being stored.).
 Not including any reference to the containing Model on the other hand is advantageous when Model data is referenced elsewhere or needed again at a later time.
 This observation was also made use of when storing Games.

 As it was clear from the example given of the Option Model, Models tend to not be very complex as they simply contain definitions of fields.
 The Question Model is structured very similarly:
 #code-snippet(caption: "Question Model")[